babel/babel/README.md

 - **directSourceFile**: Like `sourceFile`, but a `sourceFile` property will be added directly to the nodes, rather than the `loc` object.

+- **preserveParens**: If this option is `true`, parenthesized expressions are represented by (non-standard) `ParenthesizedExpression` nodes that have a single `expression` property containing the expression inside parentheses.

 [range]: https://bugzilla.mozilla.org/show_bug.cgi?id=745678

 **parseExpressionAt**`(input, offset, options)` will parse a single